nsnam/ns-3-dev-git/doc/tutorial/source/conceptual-overview.rst

 correct if you use the emacs editor.

-The |ns3| simulator is licensed using the GNU General Public License.
+The |ns3| simulator is licensed using the GNU General Public License version 2.
 You will see the appropriate GNU legalese at the head of every file in the |ns3| distribution.
 Often you will see a copyright notice for one of the institutions involved in the |ns3| project above the GPL text and an author listed below.